joaopedrobiu6/osiris_utils/docs/source/api/sim_diag.rst

    The Simulation class simplifies working with multiple diagnostics from the same simulation by:

-   * Providing dictionary-style access to diagnostics using field/quantity names
+   * Providing dictionary-style access to diagnostics (Grid and Tracks) using field/quantity names
    * Managing the simulation path and species information centrally
    * Caching loaded diagnostics for efficient reuse